JD Vance has a low-rate mortgage, bitcoin and millions in a brokerage account, new disclosures show - KESQ

 On the liability side of Vance’s ledger he lists just two items: a 30-year mortgage valued between $250,000 and $500,000 at a rate of just 3.85% and a line of credit worth between $500,000 and $1 million line at 6.58%, which he can draw from on demand.

-Vance’s financial disclosure form was released Tuesday by the Office of Government Ethics and the Federal Election Commission.
+Vance’s financial disclosure form was released Tuesday by the Federal Election Commission.

 Also included on the senator’s disclosure form was a list of accounts and fund investments held by his wife, Usha Vance.
 She reported holding between $100,0000 and $250,000 in a Vanguard 2050 target date retirement fund; between $15,000 and $50,000 in an S&P 500 exchange traded fund; plus up to $45,000 between a checking account, a money market account and a brokerage sweep account.

-Note: CORRECTION: This story has also been updated to reflect that the Federal Election Commission released Vance’s financial disclosure form.